Hypertabastic survival models

 Hypertabastic survival models were introduced in 2007 by Mohammad Tabatabai, Zoran Bursac, David Williams, and Karan Singh.
 This distribution can be used to analyze time-to-event data in biomedical and public health areas and normally called survival analysis.
-In engineering, the time-to event analysis is referred to as reliability theory and in business and economics it is called duration analysis.
+In engineering, the time-to-event analysis is referred to as reliability theory and in business and economics it is called duration analysis.
 Other fields may use different names for the same analysis.
-These survival models are applicable in many fields such as biomedical, behavioral science, social science, statistics, medicine, bioinformatics, medicalinformatics, data science especially in machine learning, computational biology, business economics, engineering, and commercial entities.
+These survival models are applicable in many fields such as biomedical, behavioral science, social science, statistics, medicine, bioinformatics, medical informatics, data science especially in machine learning, computational biology, business economics, engineering, and commercial entities.
 They not only look at the time to event, but whether or not the event occurred.
 These time-to-event models can be applied in a variety of applications for instance, time after diagnosis of cancer until death, comparison of individualized treatment with standard care in cancer research, time until an individual defaults on loans, relapsed time for drug and smoking cessation, time until property sold after being put on the market, time until an individual upgrades to a new phone, time until job relocation, time until bones receive microscopic fractures when undergoing different stress levels, time from marriage until divorce, time until infection due to catheter, and time from bridge completion until first repair.